 Table 6.
 First-Step Apita Example

 TOPIC: Apita

-M MASTER INTRODUCTION
+M AST ER INTRODUCTION

-A. Yo You can buy almost anything you want at Apita.
+A. Yo u can buy almost anything you want at Apita.

 B. Yo u can socialize at Apita.

 C. Th ere is plenty of parking space at Apita.

-BC DY 7
+ВС DY

 A. Yo u can buy almost anything you want at Apita.

 1. You can buy food at Apita.

 2. You can buy clothes at Apita.

 3. You can buy gifts at Apita.

 B. Yo u can socialize at Apita.

-1. You can meet people that you haven't seen for a
+1 You can meet people that you haven't seen for a

 1. long time.

-2. You can play games with your friends at the game
+2 You can play games with your friends at the game

-۷. center.
+2. center.

 3. You can have a meeting with your friends at

-5. Apita.
+٥. Apita.

 C. Th ere is plenty of parking space at Apita.

 1. There is a four-level parking garage at Apita

 2. There are many parking spaces at Apita.

 3. There are places to park automobiles, motorcycles,

 3. and bicycles.

-CC CONCLUSION
+CC NC LUSION

-Α. Yo u can buy almost anything you want at Apita.
+A. You can buy almost anything you want at Apita.

-B. Yo u can socialize at Apita.
+B. You can socialize at Apita.

-C. Th There is plenty of parking space at Apita.
+C. Th ere is plenty of parking space at Apita.